wentasah/ros-direnv/README.md

 ## Getting started

 1. [Install direnv][] and [hook it into your shell][].
-2. Clone/download this project to, say `~/ros-direnv`.
+2. Clone/download this project to, say `~/ros-direnv` (or install it as shown below).
 3. Go to your ROS 2 workspace and setup ros-direnv there:

        cd my-ros-workspace